-It is proposed that the 'know your client' and Customer Due Diligence requirements which will be set out in the Anti-money laundering handbook will require full Customer Due Diligence to be obtained by the Companies Registry on anyone acquiring more than 25% of the issued share capital in an administered entity.
+The 'know your client' and Customer Due Diligence requirements which will be set out in the Antimoney laundering handbook will require full Customer Due Diligence to be obtained by the Companies Registry on anyone acquiring more than 25% of the issued share capital in an administered entity.
 This is common to AML Handbooks seen in other jurisdictions.
 This means that the Companies Registry understands at all times for whose benefit structures are being administered and that there is no sanctioned person or involvement in the facilitation of money laundering from St Helena.
 For more detail, please see above description on the contents of the Handbook.